 My general investment philosophy involves investing globally in stocks and bonds primarily through ETFs, with the primary goal of landing on an asset allocation that will most effectively help you achieve your goals.
 But remember that diversification can be approached in many different ways: investing in individual stocks and bonds, using a mix of individual securities and funds, weighting asset classes differently or avoiding them altogether, etc. Your investment strategy has to be what works for you and gets you to where you want to be.

 If you're still wondering whether or not to adjust your portfolio based on these recent events, speak with your financial advisor first, as they can help determine what's best for achieving your long-term financial goals.
-Or, feel free to send us an email or set a time to talk if you'd like to discuss your situation.
+Or, feel free to send me an email or schedule a time to talk if you'd like to discuss your situation.